Gian van Veen: Personal life

-Van Veen was born Pieter Gerard van Veen on 23 April 2002 in Poederoijen, a small village in the Dutch province of Gelderland.
-He studied aerospace engineering and earned a bachelor's degree in aviation in 2023.
+Van Veen was born Pieter Gerard van Veen on 23 April 2002 in Poederoijen, a village in the Dutch province of Gelderland.
+His parents gave him the name "Gian" in honour of a young boy from their neighbourhood named Gian who had died.
+He is colourblind.
+He is a supporter of the Dutch football club FC Den Bosch.

+Van Veen studied aerospace engineering and earned a bachelor's degree in aviation in 2023.
 He worked a part-time office job near Amsterdam Airport Schiphol before pursuing darts full-time.
+In 2026, Van Veen underwent surgery to remove kidney stones, which caused him to miss a night of the 2026 Premier League in Dublin.